SaimouliBandari/supertails/docmentations/planing.md

 ---

+### 7. Validations
+I this i also added some basic validation

 By making these decisions, I aimed to create a prototype that is simple, efficient, and easy to adapt within the given constraints.
 Each choice reflects a balance between rapid development, maintainability, and scalability for future iterations.

-Let me know if you'd like me to refine any section further or add more details!